Food and Drug Administration, HHS.

 Start Supplemental Information

 Agenda: The meeting presentations will be heard, viewed, captioned, and recorded through an online teleconferencing platform.
-The Committee will meet in open session to discuss EUA of the Pfizer-BioNTech COVID-19 Vaccine for the prevention of COVID-19 in individuals 16 years of age and older.
+The committee will meet in open session to discuss EUA of the Janssen Biotech Inc. COVID-19 Vaccine for active immunization to prevent COVID-19 caused by SARS-CoV-2 in individuals 18 years and older.
 EUA authority allows FDA to help strengthen the nation's public health protections against chemical, biological, radiological, nuclear (CBRN) threats by facilitating the availability and use of Medical Countermeasures (MCMs) needed during public health emergencies.
 Under section 564 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 360bbb-3), FDA may allow unapproved medical products or unapproved uses of approved medical products to be used in an emergency to diagnose, treat, or prevent serious or life-threatening diseases or conditions caused by CBRN threat agents when certain statutory criteria have been met, including that there are no adequate, approved, and available alternatives.
 Additional information about EUAs can be found at https://www.fda.gov/emergency-preparedness-and-response/mcm-legal-regulatory-and-policy-framework/emergency-use-authorization.

 FDA intends to make background material available to the public no later than 2 business days before the meeting.
 If FDA is unable to post the background material on its website prior to the meeting, background material will be made publicly available on FDA's website at the time of the advisory committee meeting.
 Background material and the link to the online teleconference meeting room will be available at https://www.fda.gov/advisory-committees/advisory-committee-calendar.
 Scroll down to the appropriate advisory committee meeting link.
 The meeting will include slide presentations with audio components to allow the presentation of materials in a manner that most closely resembles an in-person advisory committee meeting.